jorshali/ai-for-developers/README.md

-# The Busy Developers Guide to Generative AI
+# Busy JavaScript Developers Guide to Generative AI with LangChain.js

 [Download the Book](busy_developers_guide_to_genai.pdf)